Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Just like human teenagers, adolescent dogs will want to have it their way and will want more independence.
 We can't blame them: this is the age wherein the wild, canines separated from their families to form their own.
 They are lured to trying new behaviors and testing their boundaries.

 Gone are the days when your puppy loved to stick by your side and would come running the moment you were out of sight!
 There are many more interesting sights, smells, and sounds at this time just waiting to be discovered.

 Deteriorated Dog-Dog Interactions

 At this stage, dogs may get picky over who to consider a friend.
-And it makes sense as in the wild, it's not like canines would warm up with unfamiliar dogs and readily accept them as we often expect from Canis familiaris to do in a domestic setting!
+And it makes sense as in the wild it's not likely that canines would warm up with unfamiliar dogs and readily accept them as we often expect from Canis familiaris to do in a domestic setting!
 It's quite unreasonable to expect all dogs to be best buddies.

-Yet, it's often during adolescence that a dog may get into a squabble with another dog and this often marks the end of his socialization with other dogs.
+Yet, it's often during adolescence that a dog may get into a squabble with another dog.
+This often marks the end of his socialization with other dogs.
 Small dogs will no longer be socialized for fear that they will get hurt by large dogs, and larger dogs will no longer be socialized for fear they will hurt smaller dogs.

 As seen, many things will be going on during this stage, and it's a good idea to be prepared.
 There are many things you can do to prevent adolescent problems and make this stage more bearable.

 With patience, consistency, and persistence, you'll help your dog through this phase.
 The next paragraph will provide you with some tips and ideas.

 5 Ways to Nip Dog Adolescent Problems in the Bud